glatiuden/zoom-firebase-function/README.md

 - Copy the API Key and Secrets

 ## Setting up the Firebase Functions

-- Step 1: `firebase init functions`
+- Step 1: Clone this repository and run `firebase init functions`
   - Choose your firebase project.
 For types, choose JavaScript.
 - Step 2: Set your API Key and Secrets in your Firebase Config